Gh61/EasyHtmlEditor/README.md

 - During the testing it crashed a few times (exceptions coming from commands, other exceptions comming from WinFormsIntegration)
 - New ENTER functionality doesn't work as expected (is inserting 2 new lines)
 - After changing font style (Bold, Italic, ...) and moving the cursor back to editor it selects all the text
 - *maybe some other problems.
-At this point I stopped testing and started on working on custom Editor from scratch*
+At this point I stopped testing and started working on custom Editor from scratch*